This Baba Ganoush recipe isn’t just a dip — it’s a versatile culinary masterpiece! Creamy, savory, and crowned with the crunchy goodness of spiced

 What’s the Difference Between Baba Ganoush and Hummus?

-This is one of the most common recipes we get!
+This is one of the most common questions we get!
 If you’ve never had baba ganoush (otherwise known as eggplant dip), you might be wondering why you would take the time to make it when you can just opt for a quick hummus instead.
 However, the two are not the same!
 They might look similar in appearance, but their flavors could not be any more different.

 You see, unlike hummus which is made with a base of chickpeas, baba ganoush has a base of roasted eggplant.
 As a result, baba ganoush has a more earthy taste whereas hummus can be described as having a slightly more nutty flavor.